RoBOPPics/BB/_pages/app-man-patternDesigner.md

 Shots that have Alternates, will display the letter of the Alternate and its percentage.
 For instance, Shot 01 shown above is showing the A alternate which has a probability of 40%.

-The Shot label for a shot with Alternates is a black button.
+The Shot label at the bottom of a shot with Alternates is a black button.
 Tapping that button will cycle through the Alternate shots.

 Shots that have a Repeat Range of more than 1, will show the Repeat Range setting.
 For instance, Shot 02 shown above has a Repeat Range of 1 to 5.
 This means it will repeat anywhere from 1 to 5 times.